JuliaLang/JuliaC.jl/README.md

 ### Quick start (CLI)

-Compile an executable and produce a self-contained bundle in `build/`:
+Given an app in `test/AppProject` (see the files in this repository), compile an executable and produce a self-contained bundle in `build/`:

 ```bash
 juliac \